 Safeguarding is intrinsic to everything we do here at St Albans Girls' School.
 It is of paramount importance that all our students are safe, well cared for and are happy learners.

 Safeguarding includes our commitment to safe recruitment of staff, security around the building, child protection, anti-bullying, online and e-safety, PREVENT duty and many other areas.
-We make sure all policies under the safeguarding umbrella are reviewed regularly, click here to view our Child Protection, Anti-bullying, E-safety, Radicalisation and Health and Safety Policies.
+We make sure all policies under the safeguarding umbrella are reviewed regularly, click here to view our Child Protection, Anti-bullying, Online safety, Radicalisation and Health and Safety Policies.

 We make sure St Albans Girls' School is a safe and secure place for all our students by: